12210778-MaulanaAdityaPratama/12210778-MaulanaAdityaPratama/README.md

 ---

 ### **✨ Fun Facts:**
-- ⚡ When I'm not coding, I enjoy playing strategy games and discovering new technologies.
+- ⚡ When I'm not coding, I'm sleeping and discovering new technologies.
-- 🌱 I believe: *"The only way to do great work is to love what you do."*
+- 🌱 I believe: *"Kerja, Kerja, Kerja, Tipes"*

 ---